-One of the most powerful ego manifestations must be that of need and want, especially when fuelled by a sense of lack.
-After all it is a thought that fuels much of our economics and politics at the macro level but also at the micro level for some the need to meet every-day needs in order to survive and for others the seemingly insatiable hunger for more of the material trappings of life.
-It is so pervasive that we don’t think of questioning it, but instead assume it to be part of who we are.
-Hence it is an ego manifestation, what we think of as part of us.
+Two of the most powerful self-limiting strategies must be that of need and want, especially when fuelled by a sense of lack, of “not enough”.
+After all they are thoughts that not only fuel much of our economics and politics at the macro level but also, at the micro level, for some it drives the need to meet every-day needs in order to survive, and for others to satisfy the seemingly insatiable hunger for more and more of the material trappings of life.
+It is so pervasive that we don’t think of questioning it, but instead we assume it to be part of us, who we are.

 Unfortunately the cycle of lack is such that satisfaction of need tends to set up another desire after a while and we go throughthe loop once again.

-You might check for yourself how much of your day is taken up with various aspects of wanting.
+You might check for yourself how much of your day is taken up with various aspects of want and need.
 Again, as with all self awareness, it is to catch yourself being caught up in it, being wrapped up in your ego.
-Then the real task is to let go of it, and to keep doing so.
+Then the real task is to let go of it, and to keep doing so each time it reoccurs.